 There are various non-regulatory measures available in Australia that aim to ensure the safety of horticultural products.
-Primary producers can elect to sign up to food safety schemes whereby they must meet specified requirements that are assessed through a third party audit.
-Some retailers, including the five major retailers in Australia, require primary producers to have a food safety scheme in place before they can supply product.
-The main food safety schemes in Australia provide varying degrees of coverage across the supply chain.
-The effectiveness of these schemes has not been assessed in this paper.
+Comprehensive but voluntary on-farm food safety schemes provide guidance on how produce should be grown, packed, prepared and distributed.
+Compliance with the requirements of these schemes is assessed through a third party audit.
+While these schemes are not mandatory, most large retailers require them.
+Many of these schemes are benchmarked to international Global Food Safety Initiative (GFSI) requirements and include control measures that cover the microbiological risk factors FSANZ identified in this proposal.
+The schemes provide varying degrees of coverage across the supply chain.
+Note: The effectiveness of these schemes has not been assessed in this paper.

-In addition to food safety schemes, there are other non-regulatory measures aimed at ensuring safe horticultural products.
-These include guidelines, codes of practice and other documented advice.
+In addition to food safety schemes, non-regulatory measures have been developed by jurisdictions to assist primary producers, these include guidelines, codes of practice and other documented advice.
 Some of these documents place more emphasis on food safety practices than others.
+Some initiatives targeting food safety and traceability have been completed or are being trialled, particularly for melons.
+Food safety culture initiatives are also expanding, with the growing recognition of the importance of behaviour and commitment to ensuring safe food.